ConnorNicholson/Project-5-Authentication/README.md

 1. .gitignore
 1. Package.json / Package-lock.json
 1. proxy folder (contains proxy.js file, this is required to target the React App port and send responses to the client)
-1. routes folder (contains Express Router API routes)
+1. routes folder (contains Express Router API routes and and index.js file for routes used for user login/signup/logout/authentication)
 1. logging folder (contains HTTP requests handled through Morgan)
 1. test folder (contains 4 unit tests using both mocha and chai)
-1. dB_schema (contains MySQL DataBase)
+1. models folder (contains models for products and users in MongoDB format)
-1. client folder (contains React App that is currently in sync with the express server in the server folder)
+1. client folder (contains React App that is currently in sync with the express server in the server folder.
+And a httpClient.js folder for jwt-decode authentication functions)
-1. server.js (contains the express server and makes the magic happen)
+1. server.js (contains the express server, connection to MongoDB, and makes the magic happen)
+1. controllers folder (contains CRUD methods and authentication method for users)
+1. auth folder (contains jwt key to sign and verify tokens for user access)

 ## Download Node Modules
 To download the required node_modules, enter this command in your Terminal: